malkafly/endcredits/README.md

 Movie end credits for your website!

-Don't you think your site deserves an ending like in the movies?
-Show all your staff, your thanks, your logos and partners with this component!
+Don't you Think your Site deserves an ending like in the movies?
+Show all your Staff, Your Thanks, your Logos and Partners with This Component!

 DEMO @ http://malkafly.github.io/endcredits/